 How long does it take to develop a SaaS product?

 How long should you realistically expect it to take to develop a SaaS product?
-The answer is—it depends.
-If you have a well-defined idea and a team of developers who are familiar with your technology stack, it's reasonable to expect the development process to take around six months.
+The answer is — it depends.
+If you have a well-defined idea and a team of SaaS developers who are familiar with your technology stack, it's reasonable to expect the SaaS development process to take around six months.

 If you're starting from scratch, or you don't have a lot of technical experience, it's going to take longer.
 Give yourself a year to be safe.
 In fact the conventional wisdom is that it takes a SaaS company anywhere from 12 to 18 months to develop and launch a new product.